When Will Israel Return?

 - 20XX Return: and He shall return and gather you from all the peoples where YHVH your Elohim has scattered you, (Deu 30:3B), and from there He does take you.
 (Deu 30:4B), (also Eze 36:22-28)

+Could these two returns be 70 years apart: 1948 and 2018, as in Daniel 9?
+If this will be the case, then we see that statement B is in the middle, that is, it is in the focal point of the prophecy, and it refers to the Greater Exodus, or the final exodus, of Israel when the nation will be called from the four sides of the earth.
 In the present author’s opinion, statement B clearly refers to the Greater Exodus when YHVH will gather Israel from all the peoples, that is from all the world, versus statement A where this clause is not presented which refers to the first exodus of Israel after the second world war when only the European Jewry returned to the land.
 Time will tell whether this interpretation has a valid point.

 Now, let us see what purpose the two returns of Israel from exile will serve, if not to glorify the Name of the Most High:

-The days are coming when it is no longer said, ‘Yehovah lives who brought up the children of Israel from the land of Egypt,’ but, ‘Yehovah lives who brought up the children of Israel from the land of the north and from all the lands where He had driven them.’
+The days are coming when it is no longer said, ‘Yehovah lives who brought up the children of Israel from the land of Egypt,’ but ‘Yehovah lives who brought up the children of Israel from the land of the north and from all the lands where He had driven them.’
 For I shall bring them back into their land I gave to their fathers (Jer 16:14-16 and Jer 23:7-8).

 In Talmud, Pesachim 87b the sages give another explanation of the purpose of the great gathering of all Israel: